marijnh/Eloquent-JavaScript/03_functions.md

 {{index "local scope", [binding, local]}}

-But bindings created for function ((parameter))s or declared inside a function can be referenced only in that function, so they are known as _local_ bindings.
+Bindings created for function ((parameter))s or declared inside a function can be referenced only in that function, so they are known as _local_ bindings.
 Every time the function is called, new instances of these bindings are created.
 This provides some isolation between functions—each function call acts in its own little world (its local environment) and can often be understood without knowing a lot about what's going on in the global environment.

 {{index "let keyword", "const keyword", "var keyword"}}

-Bindings declared with `let` and `const` are in fact local to the _((block))_ that they are declared in, so if you create one of those inside of a loop, the code before and after the loop cannot "see" it.
-In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the `var` keyword, are visible throughout the whole function that they appear in—or throughout the global scope, if they are not in a function.
+Bindings declared with `let` and `const` are in fact local to the _((block))_ in which they are declared, so if you create one of those inside of a loop, the code before and after the loop cannot "see" it.
+In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the `var` keyword, are visible throughout the whole function in which they appear—or throughout the global scope, if they are not in a function.

 ```
-let x = 10;
+let x = 10;   // global
 if (true) {
-  let y = 20;
+  let y = 20; // local to block
-  var z = 30;
+  var z = 30; // also global
-  console.log(x + y + z);
-  // → 60
 }
-// y is not visible here
-console.log(x + z);
-// → 40
 ```

 {{index [binding, visibility]}}